apache/incubator-teaclave/services/README.md

   instances (or nodes) with different capabilities deployed in a cloud infrastructure.

-## Protocols
+## RPC and Protocols

 We use ProtoBuf to define messages and RPC interfaces of the Teaclave services.
-Utility functions, traits, and structures will be automatically generated to help implementing services to handle requests and send responses.
 You can find detailed protocol definitions in the [`proto` files](./proto/src/proto).
+In addition, utility functions, traits, and structures will be automatically generated to help implementing services to handle requests and send responses.
+This is done by a build time tool called [`proto_gen`](./proto/proto_gen).

 ## Topology